 Tenby, South of Wales

-One of my all time favourite travel destinations is Tenby in the South of Wales.
-It is where I was lucky enough to spend a year of my life studying abroad as an exchange student, and where I learned so many important lessons that I have taken with me into my twenties.
+What is Lisa of Lisaldn’s thoughts?
+One of my all-time favorite travel destinations is Tenby in the South of Wales.
+It is where I was lucky enough to spend a year of my life studying abroad as an exchange student, and where I learned so many valuable lessons that I have taken with me into my twenties.

-If you are interested in British history you may also wish to know that Henry VII was sheltered within the city walls of Tenby during the War of the Roses.
-He was born in Pembroke Castle, which is a mere 20 minute drive away.
+If you are interested in British history, you May also wish to know that Henry VII was sheltered within the city walls of Tenby during the War of the Roses.
+He was born in Pembroke Castle, which is a mere 20-minute drive away.

 Another enjoyment is to find your way to Saphan Taksin BTS station, walk down to the Chao Phraya and take a river taxi up to Nontaburi for B10.
-The trip takes two hours and you get to see all the life along the river.
+The trip takes two hours, and you get to see all the life along the river.
 Explore Nontaburi’s market and streets then make your way back downriver.

 If the city gets too much for you, hop on a train and go visit Ayutthaya, the Ancient Capital and enjoy some peace and quiet wandering around this historical site.

-Puerto Galera, Philippines
+Puerto Galera, The Philippines

-And of course it is located next to the Sacred Valley, a beautiful destination for travellers, which provides many fascinating places to visit including the unmissable UNESCO world heritage site Machu Picchu or a day trip to Pisac, Ollantaytambo or Chinchero, all which bring a unique charm of their own.
+And of course, it is located next to the Sacred Valley, a beautiful destination for travelers, which provides many fascinating places to visit including the unmissable UNESCO world heritage site Machu Picchu or a day trip to Pisac, Ollantaytambo or Chinchero, all which bring a unique charm of their own.

 From the restaurants and the markets to sitting in the Plaza de Armas watching the people go by, spending time in Cusco is a rewarding experience.
-You can view the mummies at Museo Inka, enjoy chocolate fondue at ChocoMuseo, enroll in a cooking class, feed the llamas at Awana Kancha, get up close and personal with the condors at Cochahuasi, hang out in San Blas, take a salsa class, explore the caves at Llanlacuyoq or enjoy a double decker bus ride around the city.
-And of course trying at least one Pisco sour is a must!
+You can view the mummies at Museo Inka, enjoy chocolate fondue at ChocoMuseo, enroll in a cooking class, feed the llamas at Awana Kancha, get up close and personal with the condors at Cochahuasi, hang out in San Blas, take a salsa class, explore the caves at Llanlacuyoq or enjoy a double-decker bus ride around the city.
+And of course, trying at least one Pisco sour is a must!

 So whether you are in Cusco for one day or five, make sure you take some time out to explore the city and embrace the culture.
 It is the only way to make sure your visit to Cusco is a fun and enjoyable one.

 From that moment – the experience of flying when riding a surfboard – got me hooked!
-Eager to explore what other surf spots were available that was near Manila (my hometown), I ventured to Baler in Quezon which was 5 hours away via Joy Bus and was hooked!
+Eager to explore what other surf spots were available that was near Manila (my hometown), I ventured to Baler in Quezon, which was 5 hours away via Joy Bus and was hooked!

-A 20-minute drive via scooter (which you can rent for P400/6 hours) can take you to theRock Formations at Diguisit, to the Mother Falls in Ditumabo (where you can swim in pristine ice cold water), venture further and you can immerse yourself in Banawag Hot Springs, or inspect the 600-year old Balete Tree.
+A 20-minute drive via scooter (which you can rent for P400/6 hours) can take you to theRock Formations at Diguisit, to the mother Falls in Ditumabo (where you can swim in pristine ice-cold water), venture further and you can immerse yourself in Banawag Hot Springs, or inspect the 600-year old Balete Tree.

 But let me tell you apart from the thrill of surfing and the numerous nature spots, I have discovered that it was the vibe of Baler itself that drew me in.
-I’ve been there numerous times this year, even did a solo sojourn recently and I’ve never felt more at home.
+I’ve been there numerous times this year, even did a solo sojourn recently, and I’ve never felt more at home.